 Take a raincoat

-Disney Springs is not an inside mall. make sure you are prepared for the rain.
+Disney Springs is not an inside mall and you must be

 Book a restaurant.

 Most restaurants can be booked in advance.
+Restaurants do book up in advance and standby lines can be very long.
 Don’t miss out!

 Leave in plenty of time